Linuxfabrik/monitoring-plugins/check-plugins/mysql-aria/README.rst

 User account requires:

 * Access to INFORMATION_SCHEMA (user with no privileges is sufficient).
-* SELECT privileges on any schema whose tables might use the Aria engine.
+* SELECT privileges on all schemas and tables to provide accurate results.

 Hints: